Chapter 9:

 “Isn’t it impressive?”
 Eralia nudged a pawn forward.
 “Even the smallest piece can become a queen.”

-She was right.
-In only a couple of moves, Eralia would have two queens on the board, and the whole game would be over.
 One of Eralia’s bearers jumped over a pawn, pinning Laufa’s king.
-Then, the rooks cut off her escape.
+Then the rooks cut her escape.
 Her king couldn’t move.
 Her knights were trapped, too.
 It felt like every move led to a checkmate.
-Every move, except…

-Eralia’s hand hesitated for a second as she studied the board. “...A blunder.”
+“...A blunder.”
 She captured the queen with a pawn.
 “Your move.”

 Laufa looked down.
 “I don’t have one.”

-Eralia’s brows tightened.
+Eralia’s brow tightened.
 She leaned forward, her eyes sweeping across the board.
 They landed on Laufa’s king.
 It couldn’t move left or right because of the bearers, and it couldn’t move forward because of Eralia’s own king.
 It wasn’t in check, but every possible square it could move to was threatened.
 There wasn’t a single legal move.

-She’d caused a stalemate.
+“I guess I won’t get to hear your strategy, after all.”
 Laufa shrugged.
-“I guess I won’t get to hear your strategy, after all.”

-Huh?
-Laufa’s eyes widened.
-The pieces clattered into the foldable board.
+The pieces clattered into the foldable set.

 She slammed her hands onto the table and shot to her feet.
 “This was your plan the whole time!”